-Helping children work out their feelings about the world.
-Many children's books are on topics that can open up valuable discussions between a parent and child, such as books about sibling rivalry, nightmares, or dealing with difficult emotions.
+- Helping children work out their feelings about the world.
+Many children's books are on topics that can open up valuable discussions between a parent and child.
+Examples are books about sibling rivalry, nightmares, or dealing with difficult emotions.

 Tips to help children read

 Read to your child every day.
 Here are some tips to help you.
 Take your child's age into consideration as you use them.

 - Read books that are made of cloth or cardboard.

 This is so that your child can hold them and turn the pages.

 - Choose books that show lots of action.